Rutujapatil1599/PracticeRepo/README.md

 # PracticeRepo
-This is my practive repository
+This is my practice repository